 - The title of the job - A brief statement about the purpose of the job - The responsibilities of the job, listed in order of importance - The tasks involved in fulfilling the responsibilities.
-As far as possible, you must say: - the proportion of time to be spent on each task - the minimum standard that is acceptable (for example, typing at 40 words a minute) - A person specification, which states what kind of person should be employed for the job

-A person specification covers two areas:

-- skills, education levels, experience, abilities (for example, language abilities) needed - personal and physical attributes needed.
+As far as possible, you must say: - The proportion of time to be spent on each task - The minimum acceptable standard (for example, typing at 40 words a minute) - A person specification, which states what kind of person should be employed for the job. this covers two areas: - Skills, education levels, experience, abilities (for example, language abilities) needed - Personal and physical attributes needed.
 In other words, things that would suit your organisation and the staff already working in it - Conditions under which the person doing the job must be able to work.
-This includes for example having to work weekends or nights. - The management structures and lines of accountability, and how the person doing the job described fits into them
+This includes, for example, having to work weekends or nights. - The management structures and lines of accountability, and how the person doing the job described fits into them.